skymccrary/WoWhisper/README.md

 ## Installation

-1. Download the WoWhisper folder
+1. Download the WoWhisper zip folder and extract all.
-2. Copy the entire `WoWhisper` folder to your World of Warcraft add-ons directory:
+2. Copy the entire extracted `WoWhisper` folder to your World of Warcraft add-ons directory:
    ```
    usually: C:\Program Files (x86)\World of Warcraft\_anniversary_\Interface\AddOns
    ```